opea-project/GenAIExamples/FaqGen/README.md

 ## Deploy FAQ Generation Service

-The FAQ Generation service can be deployed on either Intel Gaudi2 or Intel XEON Scalable Processors.
+The FAQ Generation service can be deployed on either Intel Gaudi2 or Intel Xeon Scalable Processors.

 ### Deploy FAQ Generation on Gaudi